jubayerahmmad/study-shelf/README.md

 ## Features

-- Book Management: Add, edit, and remove books from the library's collection.
+- Book Management: Manage the library's collection by adding, editing, and removing books.
-- Borrowing System: Facilitate borrowing and returning of books, including due date management and fine calculation.
+- Borrowing System: Simplify borrowing and returning books.
-- Search and Discovery: Implement a robust search function for patrons to find books by title, author, genre, and more.
-- User Authentication: Secure login and authentication for librarians and patrons.
+- User Authentication: Ensure secure access for librarians through robust login and authentication processes.

 ## Technologies Used